Reprint (with updates) from The International Network for Personal Meaning Newsletter, November 2015

 Freedom is but the negative aspect of the whole phenomenon whose positive aspect is responsibleness.
 In fact, freedom is in danger of degenerating into mere arbitrariness unless it is lived in terms of responsibleness.
 That is why I recommend that the Statue of Liberty on the East Coast be supplemented by a Statue of Responsibility on the West Coast. ~ Viktor Frankl

 Building a will to do the meaningful can be a challenge to people.
 Otherwise we would be reading and hearing more positive headlines in our newspapers and evening news, respectively.
-In too many settings, people are not aware of what constitutes to act meaningfully.
+In too many settings, people are not aware of what constitutes acting meaningfully.
 Despite the knowledge being available, too many not only lack the competence, they are also unaware of how to create healthy and positive conditions to thrive.
 Unfortunately, too many are also unwilling to do the meaningful and reject the meaningless.

 The good news is that meaningful responsible behavior can be learned, and success is within the grasp of all.
 MPP and other schools of psychology have much to offer, and we should all strive to take advantage of the solutions surrounding us.
 Fortunately, we have The Boston Institute for Meaningful Purpose and The International Network on Personal Meaning that encourages the integration of multiple disciplines to help promote what is meaningful; to apply what will competently and responsively heal; and to help prevent self-inflicted suffering.